Lawrence Zalcman

 In the theory of normal families, Zalcman's Lemma, which he used as part of his treatment of Bloch's principle, is named after him.
 Other eponymous honors are Zalcman domains, which play a role in the classification of Riemann surfaces, and Zalcman functions in complex dynamics.
-In the theory of partial differential equations, the Pizzetti-Zalcman formula is named after him.
+In the theory of partial differential equations, the Pizzetti-Zalcman formula is partially named after him.

-In 2012, Zalcman became a fellow of the American Mathematical Society.

-Zalcman died in Jerusalem on May 31, 2022.
+Lawrence Zalcman died in Jerusalem on May 31, 2022.